reidstidolph/128t-slackbot/README.md

 #!plaintext
 [user@host]$ ./128t-slackbot setup
 ```
 Configuration data is stored in `./cache/.slackbot-config.json`.
-If you want to re-initialize your 128T-Slackbot from scratch, just delete this file.
+If you want to re-initialize your 128T-Slackbot and start over from scratch, just delete this file.

 ## Operation
 Operating the 128T-Slackbot is easy.
 Run the 128T-Slackbot without any arguments to see the available options.